 Barrier D at the Wallenberg laboratory

-The Barrier D at the Wallenberg laboratory is a resource for short-term maintenance of mice in experiments.
+The Barrier D at the Wallenberg laboratory is a resource for short-term and mid-term maintenance of mice in experiments.

 Criteria for using our services